simas2024/glab-cl/README.md

     ├── current_snippet_data_4306763_22_1.txt
     └── current_snippet_data_4306763_26_1.txt

-To avoid unintentionally deleting or overwriting data, there is no command in the script to delete or overwrite files and folders.
+To avoid unintentionally deleting or overwriting data, there is no command in the script that deletes or overwrites files or folders.
 Therefore, it is good to manually delete all temporary folders with the pattern `<numbers>_cache` in [./src/data/tmp](./src/data/tmp) from time to time if.
 It is also safe to delete the entire contents of the folder [./src/data/tmp](./src/data/tmp), then the cache will be rebuilt the next time the scripts starts or with the command `u`.

 # References